 Go beyond linear gardening!
 The Food Forest games move you beyond the garden row, into the web of relationships that connects plants, insects, animals and people.
 With these cards you will play fun, challenging games based on relationships found in a real food forest.
 You begin to understand how to use the complex web of nature to your advantage.

-Foster your child’s innate sense of imagination, wonder, and curiosity with the A Child’s World Curriculum written by Leah McDermott.
+Foster your child’s innate sense of imagination, wonder, and curiosity.
 You and your Pre-K/K children can dive into the most comprehensive and exciting activities designed for open-ended exploration, creativity, and high-quality learning with more than a year’s worth of themes (21 total), to cover all of your child’s growing interests!

 Full of real-life activities, examples, and educator resources to take the fun of STEM outside, this book will help teachers articulate connections between nature play, outdoor experiences, and STEM learning in young children.

 A Parents' Guide to Nature Play: How to Give Your Children More Outdoor Play ...and Why You Should!
 In 20 concise pages you can learn about what makes great nature play, why it is important, and how you can restore it to your children’s daily lives.
 Written by Ken Finch at Green Hearts INC.